Scale setting of SU($N$) Yang--Mills theory, topology and large-$N$ volume independence: Introduction

-To pursue the goal of this paper, it is imperative to devise a numerical strategy to mitigate topological freezing.
-This is achieved by employing the \emph{Parallel Tempering on Boundary Conditions} (PTBC) algorithm in combination with \emph{Twisted Boundary Conditions} (\TBC).
-The PTBC algorithm is a well-established method of mitigating topological freezing, which has been shown to effectively reduce the auto-correlation time of the topological charge in a variety of systems and physical regimes (fine lattice spacings, large $N$, zero and finite temperature), both in $2d$ models~\cite{Hasenbusch:2017unr,Berni:2019bch,Bonanno:2022hmz}, and in $4d$ non-abelian gauge theories with~\cite{Bonanno:2024zyn} and without fermion content~\cite{Bonanno:2020hht,Bonanno:2022yjr,Bonanno:2023hhp,Bonanno:2024ggk,Bonanno:2024nba,Bonanno:2025eeb}.
-The choice of \TBC over standard \emph{Periodic Boundary Conditions} (\PBC) is driven by the concept of \emph{twisted volume reduction}~\cite{Gonzalez-Arroyo:1982hyq,Gonzalez-Arroyo:1982hwr,Gonzalez-Arroyo:2010omx} (references~\cite{GarciaPerez:2014cmv,GarciaPerez:2020gnf} provide comprehensive reviews on this subject).
+To pursue our goals, it is therefore clear that a novel numerical strategy must be devised.
+In this work, we adopt the \emph{Parallel Tempering on Boundary Conditions} (PTBC) algorithm to effectively mitigate topology freezing, in combination with \emph{Twisted Boundary Conditions} (\TBC) to efficiently implement finite-size scaling.
+The PTBC algorithm is a well-established method of mitigating topological freezing in a variety of physical regimes (fine lattice spacings, large $N$, zero and finite temperature), both in $2d$ models~\cite{Hasenbusch:2017unr,Berni:2019bch,Bonanno:2022hmz}, and in $4d$ non-Abelian gauge theories with~\cite{Bonanno:2024zyn} and without~\cite{Bonanno:2020hht,Bonanno:2022yjr,Bonanno:2023hhp,Bonanno:2024ggk,Bonanno:2024nba,Bonanno:2025eeb} fermion content.
+Recently, the PTBC algorithm has been shown to outperform both \PBC and \OBC simulations for what concerns the autocorrelation time of $Q$ at fixed numerical effort, and has been employed to compute the topological susceptibility for lattice spacings much finer than those reached with these strategies~\cite{Bonanno:2025eeb}.
+The choice of \TBC over standard \PBC is instead driven by the concept of \emph{twisted volume reduction}~\cite{Gonzalez-Arroyo:1982hyq,Gonzalez-Arroyo:1982hwr,Gonzalez-Arroyo:2010omx} (Refs.~\cite{GarciaPerez:2014cmv,GarciaPerez:2020gnf} provide comprehensive reviews on this subject).
 It has been demonstrated that, under certain conditions that are satisfied thanks to \TBC, Yang–Mills theories enjoy a dynamical equivalence between color and space-time degrees of freedom in the large-$N$ limit~\cite{PhysRevLett.48.1063}.
 In the context of a finite $N$, and when considering specific choices of the twist, the finite-volume effects associated with an $L \times L$ lattice plane with \TBC should be equivalent to those with \PBC and $L \to NL$, up to $1/N^2$ corrections.
 This enables a reduction in the volume of the simulated lattices as $N$ increases, whilst maintaining control over finite-volume effects.